 There are lots of choices you can make for the funeral that will help reflect the unique life of your loved one.
 Read on for information and links to help with this.

-Follow the links ro the right and below for more about the different choices you can make.
+Explore the links below for more details about some of the choices you can make.

 Church of England ministers can conduct funerals in four different venues.
 Read more about them on this page.

 Speaking about someone or even reading some special words isn’t easy at any time, but can be especially difficult for a funeral service.
 Read on to find some practical tips and ways to help you do the best that you can for the people you care about.